 This section is also available in Español | Français

 Imagine that the land your family has worked for generations is suddenly stripped away from you, purchased by wealthy companies or governments to produce food or bio-fuels or simply as a profitable investment for other people, often far away.
-You watch-on helplessly as vast tracks of land are cleared for monoculture crops and rivers are polluted with run-off and chemicals.
+You watch on helplessly as vast tracts of land are cleared for monoculture crops and rivers are polluted with run-off and chemicals.

 Unfortunately, this is happening all around the world – in particular in Africa, Latin America, Asia, Oceania and Eastern Europe - and most of the time it is legal.